SteeltoeOSS/Documentation/docs/messaging/rabbitmq-reference.md

 The `RabbitTemplate` supports publisher confirms and returns.

 For returned messages, the template's `Mandatory` property must be set to `true`.
-See [Publisher Confirms and Returns](#factory-publisher-confirms-and-returns)
+See [Factory Publisher Confirms and Returns](#factory-publisher-confirms-and-returns)
 This feature also requires a `CachingConnectionFactory` that has its `PublisherReturns` property set to `true`.
 Returns are sent to the client by it registering a return callback by setting the `RabbitTemplate.ReturnCallback` property.
 The callback must implement the following method: